raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 cluster.close()
 ```

 + Save and run your code from a terminal using the ciphertext 'FKFPQZYVON' with the crib 'CHELTENHAM' and ring settings '1 1 1'.
+It will take quite a long time to produce results, so be patient!

 Here is an example of the code running using arguments passed from the command line: